geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 ## Footer {#user-interface-config-footer}

 -   **Footer**: Select this checkbox to determine whether the GeoNetwork footer is shown.
 If not set, no footer will be visible.
--   **Social bar**: Select this check box to show the social bar (links to twitter, facebook, linkedin etc) in the footer.
+-   **Social bar**: Select this check box to show the social media bar in the footer.

 ![](img/ui-settings-footer.png)